Want to know how to collect email addresses in WordPress? With a bigger email list growing your business online is much easier.

 - huge social media following

-This adds genuine value to your business and encourages users to respond to your CTA happily.
+Social proof adds genuine value to your business and encourages users to respond to your CTA happily.
 TrustPulse makes adding social proof to your site super easy.

 15. Organize Online Quizzes and Contests